WordPress/wp20-book/Content/BB-Chapter-11-The-WordPress-Economy.md

 These and countless similar stories combined with the statistics prove that WordPress has remarkably impacted the global economy.

 ### Giving: Five for the Future
 Josepha Haden Chomphosy gave a [lecture on the WordPress](https://wordpress.org/news/2021/10/episode-18-the-economics-of-wordpress/) economy in an economics class at Hendrix College.
 She mentioned the size of the WordPress economy in dollars, but she also took a different approach.
-As an open source project with many volunteer contributors, WordPress is unlike other big tech projects.
+As an open source Project with many volunteer contributors, WordPress is unlike other big tech projects.

 WordPress users in a survey estimated that, on average, 25% to 48% of their incomes were directly attributable to WordPress.
 WordPress.org doesn’t charge for the use of the software or of any other tools or resources.
 It is possible to use WordPress as the basis of a business without giving anything at all to WordPress.